Jack Debreczeni: Background and early career

-Jack Debreczeni was born in Auckland, New Zealand in 1993.
+Jack Debreczeni was born in Middlemore Hospital in Ōtāhuhu, Auckland, New Zealand in 1993.
 Before he was two-years-old, his family moved to Sydney, New South Wales, Australia before he began to play rugby union at three-years-old.
 Debreczeni is of Chilean and Hungarian descent through his paternal side of the family; and Cook Islands descent through his maternal side.

 Debreczeni was educated at Trinity Grammar School, where he played rugby alongside his junior rugby club, the West Harbour Pirates, in Sydney.
 In 2013, Debreczeni was approached by the Australian rules football club Essendon of the Australian Football League (AFL).
 Debreczeni stated that although he was flattered by the interest, he wasn't leaving rugby: "It was not real serious.
 Rugby's always been a passion of mine.
 It was just something that came along.
 I had no real interest in the AFL thing."
 It was also reported that Debreczeni had attracted interest from various rugby league clubs from the National Rugby League (NRL).